vera-rykalina/rki_kraken2/Pipeline/Documentation/hiv_custom_db.md

-# A short desctiption on how to create a custom Kraken2 DB for HIV-1
+# A short description on how to create a custom Kraken2 DB for HIV-1

 ## Prerequisite
 Use NCBI Vrius to download all available complete HIV-1 genomes (NCBI Datasets CLI).